groot0x12/groot0x12.github.io/_posts/2021-09-29-nus-greyhats-ctf.md

 Final flag: `greyhats{w3bApp5_n33d_v@cc1ne?_4521f}`

 # Remediations
-SQL Injection vulnerablities arise when POST input that a user controls is inserted directly into a SQL query.
+SQL Injection vulnerablities arise when input that a user controls is inserted directly into a SQL query.

 Some remediations that can be put in place to prevent these vulnerabilities from arising is: